 BUARIA: Some of the basic stuff is still valid.
 You need to know your customer.
 You need to segment them appropriately.
-There will be a section of HCPs who is tied up with Covid duties, et cetera, and there’s no point chasing them just to connect with them.
+That will be a section who is tied up with Covid duties, et cetera, and there’s no point chasing them just to connect with them.
 When we looked around to see pockets of excellence, we found that there were reps who were more tenured in their territory.
-They were more experienced; they knew their customers.
+They were more experienced, they knew their customers.
 They were the best personalization engine in action.
 They segment.
 They say that these are my customers who are willing to engage and then we concentrate our energy there.
-And there are others who are probably busy or there are others who probably had a completely different need, that they were looking for specific advice on how to manage patients and cope with the situation or what kind of comorbidities should I be aware of (with your drug)?
+And there are others who are probably busy or there are others who probably had a completely different need, that they were looking for specific advice on how to manage patients and cope with the situation.
+What kind of comorbidities should I be aware of?

 ARMENANTE: Marketers never thought that they’d have segmentation of digital friendly and digital non friendly.
 That’s really the first time ever for that.
 One thing actually worked out for us really well.
 Obviously, patients who suffer from diabetes have extreme risk for Covid-19.
 And we did come up with a digital and a print version that we could share with customers on some of the things to keep in mind.
 And that opened up some really good doors, because right now that’s a huge thing on the on the customer’s and the patient’s mind.
 And that really worked well to transition into a normal product type of conversation.
 So if you’re not doing that, I would imagine that that’s an opportunity for the marketing teams to look at and say, hey, how can we how can we implement this and integrate this into our customer base and give them some understanding of what they may want to look out for in the disease state that you might be following.